 Official academic records (transcripts, marksheets, etc.) are required for all secondary and any university work completed.
 Records should include all courses taken in high school and every college or university the applicant has attended.
-Unofficial photocopies, fax copies and notarized copies of records, examination results or translations will not be accepted.

 Official records require the original seal or signature of the registrar, principal, headmaster or director of student records.
 Official records should be mailed from the school directly to Texas A&M University, Office of Admissions and Records.

 Examination results should be sent directly from the examination agency.
 In addition to the original records in a language other than English, Texas A&M requires official translations in English.
 Translations sent directly from the institution attended or from a recognized translator will be accepted.
 For students enrolled in the United States, we will accept copies of official transcripts from other countries provided the copies are verified by the U.S. institution.
 Unofficial photocopies, fax copies, notarized copies of records, examination results or translations will not be accepted.